-I have a girl and a boy.
-And they react to reading in the most stereotypical way.
-My son does not like reading fiction and my daughter can’t get enough of it.
+I have a boy and a girl and they react to reading in the most stereotypical way.
+My son doesn’t like fiction and my daughter can’t get enough of it.

 If you want your kids to really embrace reading and to thrive in language arts, you need to find a way to encourage them to read as much as they can.

 Personally, I feel like “inference” is possibly the most important takeaway that they need to grasp when reading fiction.
 This is what my son struggled with the most.
 Also, being a boy.
 And I’m stereotyping to the max here, he did not really pay that much attention to the subtleties and nuances associated with emotional depth compared to my daughter.
 In other words, he didn’t really care about the drama in real life so why would he care about it in a book!

 Please note this post contains Affiliate Links.
 Please refer to the Disclaimer for details.

 I remember reading this wonderful article by James Patterson on how he got his son to read.
 And the gist of it was he made him read!
 He insisted he read every day.

 2. Create the opportunity to read

 There was a time when my son was grounded from playing electronics.
 We decided on a long period of 30 days.
 Which, you know, is the longest time in the whole entire world if you are on electronics each and every day!
 Nevertheless, my husband and I decided we would be committed to following through.

 During this 30 day electronic break he played with his toys but it was so interesting that he fell into the habit of reading.